ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Setup Clonezilla Environment

 Once the backup is finished boot into the Clonezilla terminal.
-This can be done by selecting `Enter_Shell` when prompted.
+This can be done by selecting `Enter_shell` when prompted.

 <img src="./Assets/Clonezilla_backup_step_1.png" width="85%" />